 How To Be Saved

-The message of the salvation is “Christ Jesus came into the world to save sinners” (1 Timothy 1:15).
-Whoever believes this message, turns from their sin, and puts their faith in Jesus to save them from their just condemnation will be saved from God’s wrath and reconciled to him.
+Jesus died, was buried and rose again for sinners (1 Corinthians 15:4).
+Whoever believes this, turns from their sin, and puts their faith in Jesus will be saved from God’s wrath and reconciled to him.

 Humanity has climbed to the heights of technology and still wallows in moral depravity.
 Despite our achievements, humanity’s corruption is never hidden.
 We are a broken people.